The best sales to shop today: Adidas, West Elm, Kate Spade and more | CNN Underscored

-Today, you’ll find a deal on a cult-favorite nugget ice maker, a discounted board games from Amazon and savings on cool collabs from Adidas.
+Today, you’ll find a deal on a cult-favorite nugget ice maker, discounted board games from Amazon and savings on cool collabs from Adidas.
 All that and more below.

 Adidas